-Both the French and Spanish courses are designed in accordance with National guidelines.
+- 1. Both the French and Spanish courses are designed in accordance with National guidelines.
 The students are involved in practical, task-based activities.
-They are encouraged to develop an awareness of the nature of language as they practise the five skills of listening, speaking, reading, writing and translation.

-Formal and informal assessments are carried out regularly in all skills, along National guidelines.
-(The assessment tasks frequently require the students to use the target language for imaginative and creative purposes.)
-The use of the target language and of authentic documents is encouraged at all times during lessons.
+They are encouraged to develop an awareness of the nature of language as they practise the five skills of listening, speaking, reading, writing and translation. - Formal and informal assessments are carried out regularly in all skills, along National guidelines.
+The use of the target language is encouraged at all times during lessons.
+Pupils are strongly advised to use the websites provided to practise and revise vocabulary.